 Additionally, as data-heavy apps are constantly evolving, new features and functionalities are added to them over time.
 It is important to ensure that these new features are aligned with the existing design and interaction so that the end-users have a seamless experience.

 It wouldn’t be an exaggeration to say that we care about scalability in each of our projects.
 But, of course, it’s especially true for data-heavy design.
-Let’s take Gamaya as an example.
+Let’s take Gamaya as a great example.

 Gamaya is a SaaS platform that processes and analyzes agricultural data to help farmers optimize agricultural operations.
 They came to Eleken with a big vision, they wanted to grow, gain new customers and expand to new markets.
 But for that purpose, they needed to fix the UI/UX of their existing MVP first and prepare the product for scaling.